CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 The tertiary cabling is the connection of the terminals to a central distribution point (eg in the floor).
 It is always present.

-An often-used mixed form of structured cabling exists when the terminal equipment is connected directly from a central point in the server room or a technical infrastructure room (often referred to as a "network room" or "TK room").
+An often-used mixed form of structured cabling exists when the terminals are connected directly from a central point in the server room or a technical infrastructure room (often referred to as a "network room" or "TK room").
 In this case, the secondary cabling may consist only of the connection cables between the switches.
 The tertiary cabling extends from the central distribution point in the building to the junction boxes in the rooms.

 ### 1.2 Life cycle